irena-flextool/flextool/docs/results.md

 - `unit__reserve__upDown__node` relationship `reservation_t` parameter - how much upward or downward reserve particular unit was providing to a particular node in given timestep
 - `unit__reserve__upDown__node` relationship `reservation_average` parameter - how much upward or downward reserve particular unit was providing to a particular node in average during the period
-- `group__reserve__upDown` relationship `slack_reserve_t` parameter - use of slack variable and the associated penalty cost to fulfill the upward or downward reserve requirement in each timesetp
+- `group__reserve__upDown` relationship `slack_reserve_t` parameter - use of slack variable and the associated penalty cost to fulfill the upward or downward reserve requirement in each timestep
+- `group__reserve__upDown` relationship `slack_reserve` parameter - cumulative use of slack variable and the associated penalty cost to fulfill the upward or downward reserve requirement during the period

 ## Inertia and non-synchronous generation